bakdata/quick-cli/commands.md

 * `-s, --schema`: The schema of the topic defined by gateway's GraphQL type: gateway.type
 * `--immutable`: An immutable topic does not allow ingesting the same key twice (default: False)
 * `--retention-time`: Retention time of data in the topic in (if not given, the data is kept indefinitely)
+* `--point`: Creates point index in the Mirror
+* `--no-point`: Disables point index in the Mirror
+* `--range-field`: The field name, which the range index should be built on
 * `--context`: Context of quick
 * `--debug`: Enable debug output